Calculates the discrete fast Fourier transformation for amplitude and phase.

 - $N$ is the number of non-missing values in the input time series

-- The Cooley-Tukey radix-2 decimation-in-time fast Fourier transform (FFT) algorithm divides a DFT of size N into two overlapping DFTs of size $\frac{N}{2}$ at each of its stages using the following formula:
+- A radix-2 decimation-in-time (DIT) FFT is the simplest and most common form of the Cooley–Tukey algorithm that divides a DFT of size N into two overlapping DFTs of size $\frac{N}{2}$ at each of its stages using the following formula:

 $$ X_{k} = \begin{cases} E_k + \alpha \cdot O_k & \text{ if } k \lt \dfrac{N}{2} \\ E_{\left (k-\frac{N}{2} \right )} - \ \alpha \cdot O_{\left (k-\frac{N}{2} \right )} & \text{ if } k \geq \dfrac{N}{2} \end{cases} $$